-A prescreen, also known as a brief screen, is defined by the Substance Abuse and Mental Health Services Administration as "a rapid, proactive procedure to identify individuals who may have a condition or be at risk for a condition before obvious manifestations occur."
-It involves short questions in standardized language relating to alcohol and drug use.
-Prescreens are considered part of routine medical management and are not a separately reimbursable service.
-Depending on the prescreening tool used, one or more yes replies may indicate the need for a full screen.
+A pre-screen, also known as a brief screen, is defined by the Substance Abuse and Mental Health Services Administration (SAMHSA) as "a rapid, proactive procedure to identify individuals who may have a condition or be at risk for a condition before obvious manifestations occur."
+It involves short questions relating to alcohol and drug use and must be administered before beginning a full screening.
+Many providers ask patients the pre-screening questions first and then ask the complete screening questions if patients score positive on the pre-screening questions.
+Pre-screens are considered part of routine medical management and are not a separately reimbursable service.
+Depending on the pre-screening tool used, one or more "yes" replies may indicate the need for a full screen.

+Adult screening

-Adult screening Alcohol Use Disorder Identification Test (AUDIT) 6 Developed by WHO and evaluated over a period of two decades; it has been found to provide an accurate measure of risk across gender, age, and cultures Alcohol, Smoking, and Substance Abuse Involvement Screen Test (ASSIST) 7 Developed by the WHO and an international team of substance use researchers as a simple method of screening for hazardous, harmful, and dependent use of alcohol, tobacco, and other psychoactive substances Drug Abuse Screening Test (DAST-10) 8 Includes questions about involvement with drugs, not including alcoholic beverages, during the past 12 months; drug use refers to the use of prescribed or over the counter drugs in excess of what's directed and any non-medical and/or illegal use of drugs
+Alcohol Use Disorder Identification Test (AUDIT)7

+Developed by the World Health Organization (WHO) and evaluated over a period of two decades.
+It has been found to provide an accurate measure of risk across gender, age, and cultures.

+Alcohol, Smoking, and Substance Abuse Involvement Screen Test (ASSIST)8

+Developed by the World Health Organization (WHO) and an international team of substance use researchers as a simple method of screening for hazardous, harmful, and dependent use of alcohol, tobacco, and other psychoactive substances.

+Drug Abuse Screening Test (DAST-10)9

+Includes questions about involvement with drugs, not including alcoholic beverages, during the past 12 months.
+Drug use refers to the use of prescribed or over the counter drugs in excess of what's directed and any non-medical and/or illegal use of drugs.